|About UBS||UBS Themes||UBSi||News||Give Us Feedback|

-The revenue generated from permit sales and parking fines goes directly to fund parking lot and garage maintenance.
-Our campus has grown significantly since students began bringing cars to campus, and we now have to raise the rates to continue to provide safe, suitable parking options.
+The revenue generated from permit sales and parking fines goes directly to fund parking lot and garage maintenance, and the enhancement of parking services.
+Our campus has grown significantly since students began bringing cars to campus, and so it’s important that we maintain safe and suitable parking options.

 Examples from past years include:

 - Expanded online services such as go.lehigh.edu/parking (where you can now appeal a citation, pay a citation, and manage your parking services account online)